 The founder of WAD, Patrick Deegbe a crop scientist and Christiane Deegbe a nurse got to know the village of Tubaman–Weija in 1995 through a vegetable project they carried out.
 They realised an important logistics problem.
 They sent agricultural materials and put in place a farmer’s cooperative in Tubaman-.weija.
 WAD created a company to manage the materials and the cooperative.

 Currently the activities of WAD has extended to the Ekumfi district in the central region of Ghana for pineapples, Somanya for mangoes, Kwanaryo and Krodua for coconut and papaya.

-The aim is to promote the products of small scale farmers in Switzerland.Wad is certified organic in Ghana by IMO, Switzerland.
-In Switzerland Wad is certified by Bio inspecta.
+The aim is to promote the products of small scale farmers in Switzerland.Wad is certified organic by Ecocert and Bio inspecta.
 For Fairtrade Wad and its producers are certified by FLO cert.
 You can find the current organic certificate and Fairtrade certificate on clicking on the links.

 Wad also sells to whole sellers who repackage products in their own packaging materials.